Market Outlook

 • Quality has been fair; issues such as pin rot, soft shoulders, and green tip have been reported

-• MFC Strawberries will be shipped by early to mid-May
+• MFC Strawberries will be shipping by early- to mid-May

 Read More